merenlab/merenlab.org/_posts/anvio/2015-06-10-combining-omics-data.md

 * Env-B-Metagenome.bam
 * Env-B-Metatranscriptome.bam

-You created your annotation database, and you profiled each of your BAM file  the way it is described in the standard metagenomic workflow.
+You created your contigs database, and you profiled each of your BAM file  the way it is described in the standard metagenomic workflow.
 So far so good.

 And it is time to merge.